 - Careers and guidance

-As well as the above, in year 9, students opt into a Specialisms which takes place every Tuesday afternoon.
+As well as the above, in year 9, students opt into a Specialisms which takes place once a week.
 Specialisms develop students' growth skills and leadership, in a context of their choosing.

 In addition to the core subjects, students opt into a further 4 subjects: